RayanZahab/profile1/README.md

 # profile1
-software developer craete project from sckratch
+software developer with two year experience working at phazero